DrKrar/GeoEfficiency.jl/docs/MarkDown/manual/Input_Console.md

 ```

-while the secand is a more complex function:
+while the second is a more complex function:

 ```